16 Top eCommerce Trends to Watch in 2023 [VR + AI + Omnichannel Marketplaces]

 Shopify is already the biggest eCommerce platform and it’s bridging the gap between physical retail sales and eCommerce in a brilliant way.

 Another advantage of marketplaces is that they offer marketing services.
 For example, Etsy and Bonanza run advertising campaigns for store owners.
 Shopify has hundreds of native plugins that integrate with many marketplaces to make the whole process of selling on them virtually seamless.
+They also have a network of Shopify marketers available to help you grow your store.

 4. Shopping goes virtual (AR/VR)